nigelgalbraith/portfolio/README.md

 I prefer modular systems over giant scripts.
 I prefer predictable execution over clever hacks.
 I like when structure makes things easier to reason about.
+I care more about correctness and clarity than speed or hype.

 This portfolio is a collection of the systems I’ve built while learning, experimenting, and refining how I think about software.